Anarchy Reigns: Characters

 The game features seventeen playable characters and one additional DLC character.
 Returning from MadWorld is protagonist Jack Cayman, an agent of the Chaser Guild, who is tasked to find escaped fugitive Maximillian Caxton.
 Competing with Jack to find and capture Max first is Max's former team, the Strike One unit, made up of villainous leader Nikolai Dmitri Bulygin, female agent Sasha Ivanoff, and reluctant agent Leonhardt "Leo" Victorion.
 Along with Jack, several other MadWorld characters appear, including former final boss the Blacker Baron and his assistant Mathilda, cyborg bull Big Bull Crocker, and Crimson Dragons clan member Rin Rin.
 Other playable characters include Rin Rin's sisters Fei Rin and Ai Rin, cyborg bounty-hunting partners Durga and Garuda, cybernetic ninja Zero, junk seller Edgar Oinkie, mutant hunter Douglas Williamsburg, and mass-produced combat mech the Gargoyle.
 The titular hero of PlatinumGames' Bayonetta is also playable via downloadable content.
+A back story is added for her: after Bayonetta was killed in the past in unrevealed circumstances (presumably after the events of Bayonetta 3) her soul managed to escape confinement and take possession of a perfect organic clone of herself created by an unknown party before chaos spread to Earth.